openSUSE/news-o-o/_posts/2011-05-14-opensuse-weekly-news-issue-175-is-out.markdown

       A returning issue in the forums.
 Of course, linux is not invulnerable, but we've never seen serious linux virusses out in the wild.
 Yet we have anti virus programs available.
 Our member Daax pops the question, the replies flying in show it's still some kind of a hot issue.
 If you want to know how openSUSE users respond to the title's questions, read ahead

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-On-the-Web.png)On the Webâ–²â–¼

 ### Reports

+â€œ

         [ZDNet/Steven J. Vaughan-Nichols: Novell will continue to support LibreOffice](http://www.zdnet.com/blog/open-source/novell-will-continue-to-support-libreoffice/8866)

-While [Attachmate has talked a lot about its plans for Novell](http://www.zdnet.com/blog/open-source/attachmate-reveals-novell-suse-linux-plans/8771) after it [bought Novell](http://www.zdnet.com/blog/open-source/novell-deals-done/8755), no one saw [Attachmate closing down Novell™s Mono programming effort](http://www.zdnet.com/blog/open-source/is-mono-dead-is-novell-dying/8821).
-Indeed, other than cutting Novell™s work-force by 25%, Attachmate has said little concrete about the company™s open-source plans.
-I have learned from sources though that [LibreOffice](http://www.libreoffice.org/), the open-source office suite, will continue to receive [Novell](http://www.novell.com/)™s support. (...)
+While [Attachmate has talked a lot about its plans for Novell](http://www.zdnet.com/blog/open-source/attachmate-reveals-novell-suse-linux-plans/8771) after it [bought Novell](http://www.zdnet.com/blog/open-source/novell-deals-done/8755), no one saw [Attachmate closing down Novellâ€™s Mono programming effort](http://www.zdnet.com/blog/open-source/is-mono-dead-is-novell-dying/8821).
+Indeed, other than cutting Novellâ€™s work-force by 25%, Attachmate has said little concrete about the companyâ€™s open-source plans.
+I have learned from sources though that [LibreOffice](http://www.libreoffice.org/), the open-source office suite, will continue to receive [Novell](http://www.novell.com/)â€™s support. (...)

-
+â€

+â€œ

         [Christoph Feck: Troubleshooting kded4 Bugs](http://kdepepo.wordpress.com/2011/05/11/troubleshooting-kded4-bugs/)

 Not just recently, but as long as KDE exists, we are getting bug reports for the KDE
-        process kded4.
+        process â€œkded4â€œ.
 These include:

   * kded4 crashes